bipsig/blog-web-application/README.md

 ## Introduction
 This blog application provides a platform to create and manage blog posts.
 Users can create new blogs, update existing ones, view the list of blogs, view details of a specific blog, and delete blogs.

+## Demo
+You can check out the live demo of the application [here](https://insights-hub-blog-app-express.onrender.com/)

 ## Features
 - Create new blog posts